Skip to content

 auto creds = tdx::Credentials::from_file("creds.txt");

-For containerized deployments or CI pipelines, pass credentials through environment variables:
+For containerized deployments or CI pipelines, pass credentials through environment variables instead:

 rust